IMPORTANT INFORMATION REGARDING COVID-19 VACCINE

 ○ Stopping a pandemic requires all the tools we have available to us - wearing masks, social distancing, hand washing and getting

 ● FOR INTERNATIONAL STUDENTS ONLY: Please complete and return the attached Health Screen & Consent Form if you would like your child to receive the COVID-19 vaccine.
 Completed forms can be returned to firstname.lastname@example.org

 Head of School Winn Price assures parents and the MCI community of the school's preparedness and procedures in the face of the ongoing COVID-19 (novel coronavirus) pandemic.
 MCI continues to monitor the situation both domestically and internationally, following the guidance of the United States Centers for Disease Control.

-MCI's Wellness Center and administrative team recently reviewed and updated the school’s Emergency Preparedness Plan in light of COVID-19, and Mr. McDonald recently met with Terri Vieira, president of Northern Light Sebasticook Valley Hospital in Pittsfield, Maine.
+MCI's Wellness Center and administrative team recently reviewed and updated the school’s Emergency Preparedness Plan in light of COVID-19, and we recently met with Terri Vieira, president of Northern Light Sebasticook Valley Hospital in Pittsfield, Maine.
 Based upon this and guidelines established by Maine Department of Health and Human Services, Centers for Disease Control, and the World Health Organization, MCI implemented restrictions on students, staff members and guests traveling from high-risk countries.
 This decision is based on the geographic prevalence of the virus and an increasing understanding of its nature and severity.